ZeptoBST/reLCS/README.md

-# reLCS Bug Tracker
+# reLCS
-The purpose of this repository is to track issues present in reLCS.
+An experimental and unofficial port of GTA LCS to PC.

+Requires the assets "lcs_dist.7z", obtainable from [RockstarVision](http://gta.rockstarvision.com/).